 The intent of this award is to recognize an active duty or ARC team for significant contributions to the mission and vision of Team Aerospace over the preceding calendar year.
 Nominations must address contributions to the Team Aerospace mission and vision; the achieved results; and how the Team Aerospace actions promoted and enhanced operational health, safety, and performance while demonstrating the inter-reliability of Team Aerospace functions.

 There are no restrictions as to rank, age or membership in the Society.
 Nominees may be active duty, Reserve, or Guard Team Aerospace.

 Any member of the Society can nominate a Team.
 The Chairman of the Awards Committee of the Society will prepare and send a letter to the Command Surgeon of each major command (MAJCOM), including the United States Air Force Academy, the Air National Guard, and the Air Force Reserves.
 Each MAJCOM surgeon’s office may select and present one nominee team for consideration to the Awards Committee.
-The primary nomination will consist of a one-page narrative summary outlining the nominee team’s accomplishments, limited to 20 bullets.
-Nomination packages must be received by the Chairman of the Awards Committee by 28 February 2020.
+The primary nomination will consist of a one-page narrative summary outlining the nominee team’s accomplishments, Nomination packages must be received by the Chairman of the Awards Committee.